 Surround yourself with tradition.
 Surround yourself with UW-La Crosse.

 The History Department invites students from across the campus to enroll in our courses.
-Except for a few specific instances, courses listed as HIS in the course catalog are open to all UW-L students, generally without prerequisite.
+Except for a few specific instances, courses listed as HIS in the course catalog are open to all UWL students, generally without prerequisite.
 Courses numbered HIS 100-229 are primarily for freshmen and sophomores, while those numbered HIS 300 and above are open to sophomores, juniors, seniors, and to those freshmen who have appropriate General Education background -- that is, if they've completed sufficient lower-division courses to be comfortable with the reading and writing requirements of upper-division history courses.
+This includes 400-level courses; 400-level courses are not reserved for senior-level students, and in many cases they are intended for juniors, seniors, and well-prepared sophomores.
 A wide variety of upper-division history courses can provide useful context and understanding to support degrees from all of the colleges across the University campus.
 Many history courses also satisfy Writing Emphasis (WE) graduation requirements.

 These programs are available to those students who are choosing to specialize in one of a number of world regions or time periods.